V. WHO’S WHO? WHERE’S WHERE?

 Edgar Allan Poe

 Related to the motif of one character transforming into another is the repetitive appearance in L'eclisse of strangers, a kind of metaphysical peek-a-boo.
 Who, for example, is Franco?
 Early in the film, Vittoria telephones “Franco,” asking him to watch over Riccardo.
 Later, Piero in his office refers to “Franco” who, again, remains ultimately unidentified.
 The film offers no evidence to suggest--or reason to believe--that Franco #1 and Franco #2 are the same person, or are they?
 (In the screenplay contained in Lane’s book on L'eclisse--a screenplay which differs significantly from the final film--“Franco” is the name of Marta’s husband.)
 An analogous mystery in The Passenger concerns the identity of “Daisy,” a person with whom David Robertson has several appointments, but whose identity is never revealed.
-Identity is so elusive in The Passenger that a central protagonist, the Girl, is not even given a name.
+Identity is so elusive in The Passenger that a central protagonist, the Girl, is not even given a name (Unless it is “Daisy,” something I discuss in Endnote #19).
 This is also the state of affairs for the characters played by David Hemmings and Vanessa Redgrave in Blow-Up, or “Mark and Daria” of Zabriskie Point.*

 Marta's apartment